ThunderSoft-SRIOV/sriov/README.md

 <!-- HOST SETUP -->
 ## Host Setup

-*Note: Two installation methods are provided, please choose one of them*
+Two installation methods are provided, please choose one of them.

   * [Option 1] Setup Host From Source Code
   * [Option 2] Setup Host From PPA